connecting

 Accomodations:

-Feel back in time amongst the English gardens and colonial inns:
+The Grand Hotel (above) where you can feel back in time amongst the English gardens and lawns:

-A short drive from Nuwara Eliya are the Hakgala Gardens – the hill with herbs and flowers brought by Hanoman from the Himalaya.
-Close by is the Sita Amman Temple – the apparent site where Sita was kept by Rawana.
+Hakgala Gardens – a short drive from Nuwara Eliya are beautiful botanical gardens with herbs and flowers brought by Hanoman from the Himalaya.

 See: Adam’s Peak and Tea Leaf Vision School visit back in 2012!